Ada-Developers-Academy/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 ```

 <!--TODO: Add challenge question adding node for a doubly linked list-->

+### Encapsulation

+When designing a data structure like a linked list, we typically want our design to include not just our linked nodes but also methods that operate on our linked list, such as methods to add nodes, delete nodes, or get the length of the linked list.
+Bundling together multiple pieces of data and methods that operate on that data is called __encapsulation__, and you may already be familiar with it in the form of classes.

+Encapsulation also enables us to design our data structure as __abstract__, meaning that the implementation of the data structure is hidden.
+This allows the internal implementation of the data structure to change without affecting user functionality.
+As a result, the designer could switch a linked list into an array list without the user needing to know.
+They could also transition from a singly linked list into a doubly linked list without impacting users.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->